 This is an unoffical analysis of the former IGI batches for the British Isles.
 The batch numbers on this site were created by and belong to the Church of Jesus Christ of Latter-day Saints.
 I have no connection with the LDS Church.

-This site is still under construction, and index pages for some Irish counties remain to be added.
+This site is still incomplete in that index pages for some Irish counties remain to be added.
 To give feedback on errors etc. please contact